-Prior to joining NORC, Rich worked for over 15 years at the Centers for Disease Control and Prevention.
+Prior to joining NORC, Rich worked for over 15 years at the CDC.
 He spent much of that time in the Division of Adolescent and School Health (DASH) leading evaluations of local and state HIV and chronic disease prevention programs.
-More recently, he was Deputy Director of an office in the Office of the Director where he was responsible for overseeing flagship programs and anticipating future policy and population health needs across CDC.
+More recently, he was deputy director of an office in the Office of the Director where he was responsible for overseeing flagship programs and anticipating future policy and population health needs across CDC.

 Quick Links